A stone cottage in the village of Mickleton in County Durham, it can sleep 12 people in five bedrooms.

 Twin Beds 3

-Details Oil central heating with woodburning stove Electric cooker, microwave, fridge/freezer, washer/dryer, dishwasher, 55" Smart TV with Freeview, WiFi, selection of books, games and DVDs Fuel, power and starter pack for stove included in rent Bed linen and towels included in rent Off road parking for six cars Enclosed courtyard with furniture Sorry, no smoking Pub 2 minute walk, petrol station with shop 10 minute walk
+Oil central heating with woodburning stove Electric cooker, microwave, fridge/freezer, washer/dryer, dishwasher, 55" Smart TV with Freeview, WiFi, selection of books, games and DVDs Fuel, power and starter pack for stove inc in rent Bed linen and towels inc in rent Off road parking for six cars Enclosed courtyard with furniture Sorry, no smoking Pub 2 minute walk, petrol station with shop 10 minute walk Please note booking start dates for Xmas and New year 2019 will be from Friday, Please contact the office if looking to book, as Friday price will not be accurate online

 Changeover Day Fri